Sam Keen: Career

-Sam Keen (born 1931) is an American author, professor, and philosopher who is best known for his exploration of questions regarding love, life, wonder, religion, and being a male in contemporary society.
+Keen worked as a freelance journalist for some time, and authored several books about spirituality and religion.
 He co-produced Faces of the Enemy, an award-winning PBS documentary; was the subject of a Bill Moyers' television special in the early 1990s; and for 20 years served as a contributing editor at Psychology Today magazine.
-He is also featured in the 2003 documentary Flight from Death.
+He was also featured in the 2003 documentary Flight from Death.